wealthguardcode/gig/programs/violent-malicious-acts.md

 ---
 title: Violent Malicious Acts
-heroDescription: The WealthGuard Violent Malicious Acts Program offers malicious act insurance to help you and your facility move forward after a tragedy, homicide, nonfatal injury, or substantial damage to property.
+heroDescription: WealthGuard offers a malicious act insurance policy to help you and your facility move forward after a tragedy, homicide, nonfatal injury, or substantial damage to property.
 image: /images/violent/violent-1.jpeg
 image2: /images/violent/violent-2.jpeg
 subHeading: Violent Malicious Acts Insurance
 description: Violent Malicious Acts (VMA) Insurance insures a broadly defined extra expense for businesses that suffer an attack causing injury or death, regardless of any physical damage.
-highlights: For more information about Violent Malicious Acts Inusrance, contact WealthGuard below.
+highlights: For more information about Violent Malicious Acts Insurance, contact WealthGuard below.
 ---

 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

-A malicious attack that causes little or no physical damage may result in losses that will not be insured by property insurance.
-Other policies such as liability insurance, terrorism, and WCA also may not respond.
-A Mmalicious act insurance policy such as can offer specialized protection to cover malicious incidents.
+A malicious attack that causes little or no physical damage may result in losses that will not be covered by property insurance.
+Liability insurance, terrorism, and WCA policies also may not respond.
+A malicious act insurance policy offers specialized protection to cover malicious incidents.

 100% underwritten by certain underwriters at Lloyd's.

 <img src="/images/Coverholder at Lloyds_black_rgb.png" width="350" height="130" style="display: block; margin: auto;" />

 Aside from the severe personal cost to the victims, malicious injury or death, attacks can cause huge, unplanned disruption and expense.
-Including, but not limited to:
+Such expenses may include, but are not limited to:
 <br />
 <br />
-- Extra Security Personnel
+- Extra security personnel
 - Temporary alternative premises & transportation
 - Trauma counseling for staff
 - Expense securing replacements for dead or injured employees